alaasaad3313/424-web-example/README.md

 To have code we can use for hands on exercises.
 We are also using this to see how rebasing and merging works.

 ##Conflict on Master
-This section will be different on the conflictbranch.
+This section will be different on the featurbranch.